dakotaw/heatmap_spoofer/output.md

-## Tritonia pallida
+## Distinguished Aviation Cross

-Tritonia pallida is a species of dendronotid nudibranch.
-It is a marine gastropod mollusc in the family Tritoniidae.
+The Distinguished Aviation Cross is a military decoration of the Armed Forces of the Philippines.
+It is presented for heroism or achievement during aerial operations.st of the Carib population at Bloody Point.t in New Guinea.